 Aviation history that you can touch!

-The Junkers Ju 87 was initially designed as a dive bomber, and first flew in 1935.
+The Luftwaffe's Junkers Ju 87 was initially designed as a dive bomber, and first flew in 1935.
 It made its combat debut in 1937, in the Spanish Civil War.
 The 'Stuka' proved to be a formidable weapon in the opening phase of World War II, but proved to be easy prey for Allied fighters, and was vulnerable to anti-aircraft fire.
-Later in the war, Hans-Ulrich Rudel, a ‘Stuka’ ace, had suggested using two 37 mm Flak 18 guns, each one in a self-contained under-wing gun pod, after achieving success against Soviet tanks with the 20 mm cannon of his Ju 87.
+Later in the war, Hans-Ulrich Rudel, a ‘Stuka’ ace, suggested using two 37 mm Flak 18 guns, each one in a self-contained under-wing gun pod, after achieving success against Soviet tanks with the 20 mm cannon of his Ju 87.
 Two 37 mm cannons were mounted in under-wing gun pods, each loaded with two six-round magazines of armor-piercing tungsten carbide-cored ammunition.
 With those weapons, the Kanonenvogel ("cannon-bird"), or 'G' series of the Ju 87, proved very successful in the hands of daring pilots such as Rudel.
 By then, however, the tide of war had turned against Germany.

 LIMITED TIME PRICE Special limited edition 'Allied & Axis' World War II aircraft relic display...

 Here's something very special and unique for the aviation or military history collector: an opportunity...